FXX

-FXX is an American basic cable channel owned by the Disney Entertainment unit of The Walt Disney Company through FX Networks, LLC.
-It is the partner channel of FX, with its programming focusing on original and acquired comedy series and feature films for a primary demographic of men aged 18–34.
+FXX is an American basic cable channel owned by FX Networks, a subdivision of the Disney Entertainment business segment and division of The Walt Disney Company.
+It is the sister channel of FX and FXM, with its programming focusing on original and acquired comedy series and feature films for a primary demographic of men ages 18–34.

 FXX launched on September 2, 2013, at 7:00 a.m.
 ET/6:00 a.m.
 CT, replacing Fox Soccer.
-The channel is best known for setting the record for the longest continuous marathon in the history of television.
-The marathon featured every episode of The Simpsons that had been released at the time and The Simpsons Movie over the course of twelve days.
-This record has since been broken by VH1 Classic.
+The channel set a record for the longest continuous marathon in the history of television with a marathon featuring every episode of The Simpsons that had been released at the time and The Simpsons Movie over the course of twelve days.
+This record has since been broken by a 19-day marathon of Saturday Night Live by VH1 Classic (now MTV Classic).

-As of September 2018, approximately 86.6 million households in the United States (93.9% of those with cable) receive FXX.
+As of November 2023, FXX is available to approximately 58,000,000 pay television households in the United States, down from its 2019 peak of 87,000,000 households.